serviejs/popsicle/README.md

 ### Response Objects

-Every Popsicle response will give a `Response` object on success.
-The object provides an intuitive interface for requesting common properties.
+Every response will give a `Response` object on success.
+The object provides an intuitive interface for accessing common properties.

 * **status** The HTTP response status code
 * **body** An object (if parsed using a plugin), string (if using concat) or stream that is the HTTP response body
 * **headers** An object of lower-cased keys to header values
-* **url** The response URL after redirects (only supported in browser with `responseURL`)
+* **url** The final response URL (after redirects)
 * **statusType()** Return an integer with the HTTP status type (E.g. `200 -> 2`)
 * **get(key)** Retrieve a HTTP header using a case-insensitive key
 * **name(key)** Retrieve the original HTTP header name using a case-insensitive key